jdj2261/pykin/README.md

 - Collision check

-  The image below shows the collision result as well as visualize robot using trimesh.Scene class
+  The below images show the collision result as well as visualize robot using trimesh.Scene class

   ~~~shell
   $ cd example/trimesh_renders